 So, obviously complete avoidance isn’t an option, but you could invest in air conditioning to cool your house rather than using ceiling fans.
 Ideally, you want your air conditioner to have a HEPA filter as this will trap 99.97% of particles that are 0.3 microns or larger.
 Because they catch such small particles, they are best for allergy sufferers as they remove small particles of dust, dander, and other common allergens from the air.
 It’s also best to close your windows when you’re struggling because the allergens are likely coming from outside.

 If you still struggle during allergy season or can’t leave the house without sneezing and coughing, you may need to consider medication.
-There are a lot of different types of treatments that treat allergies ranging from mild to severe.
+There are a lot of different types of treatments available from any trusted online chemist that treat allergies ranging from mild to severe.

 - Over-the-counter: Over-the-counter or OTC medications for allergies include decongestants and antihistamines.
 Typically, OTC medications for allergies contain acetaminophen, diphenhydramine, and phenylephrine.